liferay/liferay-aui-upgrade-tool/README.md

 where "projects/liferay/liferay-plugins" is the directory which contains the Portlets which have to be migrated.

-Oce you run it, the tool will change what is possible.
+Once you run it, the tool will change what is possible.
 As a developer, you will have to review the changes and accept or reject them.
 Even if you reject them, they will still be useful as a hint that something won't work in this case and you will have to apply manually a change there.

 How fast is the tool
 -------------